Gogu-Qs/GOGUFW-UV-K1-Messenger/README.md

 ---

-## Screen Saver System

-GOGUFW includes the SetSav screen saver system.

-Available modes:

-- OFF
-- LOGO
-- LOGO+
-- MATRIX

-Features:

-- Integrated backlight management
-- Power-saving support
-- Improved wake-up behavior
-- Main-screen operation

----

 ## Survival Mode

-Survival Mode is designed for disaster and emergency communication scenarios.
+Survival Mode is designed for battery saving in disaster and emergency scenarios.

 Activation:

-**Hold PTT + SET while powering on**
+**Hold PTT + MENU while powering on**

 Survival Mode features: